Thailand Travel Guide

 If you like exploring under the sea, Thailand can be a great destination for you.
-There are over 15,000 miles of coasts in Thailand and some of them are perfect for diving.
-Koh Tao, the Surin Islands, Koh Chang, and Chumphoh are some of the best diving destinations in Thailand.
+There are over 15,000 miles of coasts in Thailand, and some of them are perfect for diving.
+Koh Tao, the Surin Islands, Koh Chang, and Chumphoh are some of Thailand’s best diving destinations.

 Thai food is something you should try at least once in your life in Thailand, not your home!
-Thai dishes are very diverse depending on the region.
+Thai dishes are very diverse, depending on the region.
 Street foods in Thailand are amazing as well.
 You can find the cheapest meals in outdoor stalls which fantastic taste.
-No matter what time of the day you go for having your meal, you can always find something in Thailand.
+No matter what time of the day you go to have your meal, you can always find something in Thailand.
 Besides the local foods, there are countless western, Indian, and other international foods.
-Also, if you are looking for halal foods, find them in Sukhumvit area of Bangkok and other cities of the country.
+If you are looking for halal foods, find them in the Sukhumvit area of Bangkok and other cities of the country.

 Nightlife in Thailand is like nowhere!
 The country can offer any nightlife that visitors can imagine.
 Wherever and whenever in Thailand, bars and night clubs are waiting for tourists.
 Also, you might have heard about red-light districts in Thailand.
 You can find these districts around the country, especially Bangkok, Pattaya, and Phuket.
 Also, the nightlife in Thailand is LGBTQ friendly.